 Rails

 The Rails filter transforms idiomatic Rails code into JavaScript, enabling Rails applications to run in browsers and JavaScript runtimes.
-It handles models, controllers, routes, database schema, seeds, and logging.
+It handles models, controllers, routes, migrations, seeds, and logging.

 Overview